August 25, 2014

 And so forth.
 Given my own interests, I tend to remember “Text as Data” stuff, but there was much else about archaeology, art, music, history, and social or political life.
 You can browse through some of the older programs at http://lucian.uchicago.edu/blogs/dhcs/.

-The papers for this year’s program have now been chosen, and while the exact schedule will not be set until mid-September, you can look at the paper titles, grouped by rough categories, at http://dhcs.northwestern.edu/papers/.
+The papers for this year’s program have now been chosen, and you can look at the paper titles, grouped by rough categories, at http://dhcs.northwestern.edu/papers/.
+For a schedule of DHCS events, click here.

 This year’s colloquium will partly overlap and share some programming with the annual members meeting and conference of the Text Encoding Initiative, which will be hosted by Northwestern University, October 22-24.
 Topics of special interest to both the TEI and DHCS conferences include research projects that make special use of the digital “affordances” created by the Hathi Trust, the Hathi Trust Research Center, and the TEI-encoded texts created by the Text Creation Partnership (TCP) from books on Early English Books Online (EEBO).

-Visitors to the DHCS Colloquium may be interested in the four post-conference TEI workshops offered on Saturday , October, 25, which offer general and hands-on introductions to a variety of text and music encoding issues.
+Visitors to the DHCS Colloquium may be interested in the five post-conference TEI workshops offered on Friday afternoon, October 24, and Saturday , October, 25, They offer general and hands-on introductions to nachine learning and to a variety of text and music encoding issues.
+Look for more information at the workshop section of the TEI site.

 With best wishes for your success in the new academic year